clonefish complete reference

 Though the best way to define custom validation types is to simply extend Clonefish using your own validator class (feel free to explore the validators for examples!), a simple 'drop in' validator is also available in Clonefish.
 This one is used to get an element validated using JS or PHP expressions, which is a very quick and easy solution actually.

-• You can define a PHP and a JS expression or both, where can use placeholders like <FORM.fieldname> as shortcuts to elements.
+- You can define a PHP and a JS expression or both, where can use placeholders like

-• Please note that you can only use one error message for each validator (when you create an own validator class, you can return any error message depending on the type of problems encountered)
+which is the element holding the custom validator. - Please note that you can only use one error message for each validator (when you create an own validator class, you can return any error message depending on the type of problems encountered)

 <?php